-This Smoky Grilled Tri Tip is first smoked for about an hour and then seared over a super hot grill.
+This ultra-flavorful Smoked Tri-Tip is first cooked low and slow for about an hour in the smoker and then seared over a super hot grill.
 The goal of this reverse-sear method is to first infuse the wonderful smoky flavor into the meat while perfectly cooking it through.
 It is then quickly seared on the outside for a delicious crust.

-Growing up on California's Central Coast, tri tip steak has always been a grilling staple.
-Though tri tip is much less popular -- and sometimes even unavailable -- in other areas, it's definitely a cut that you want to get familiar with and make part of your regular grilling menu.
-It's a delicious and versatile cut, and the reverse sear method in this recipe makes it easy to master.
+Growing up on California’s Central Coast, tri-tip steak has always been a grilling staple.
+Though tri-tip is much less popular — and sometimes even unavailable — in other areas, it’s a cut that you want to get familiar with and make part of your regular grilling menu.
+It’s a delicious and versatile cut, and the reverse sear method in this recipe makes it easy to master.

-And if you are ever in the Santa Maria area; you absolutely have to try their tri tip.
+And if you are ever in the Santa Maria area (or even just passing through); you have to try their tri-tip.

 A Little About Tri Tip